Deep-Learning-Cash-Cam/cashcam_backend/README.md

 - **Backend**: Built using Python and FastAPI for efficient performance.
 - **Frontend**: Developed using Flutter for a smooth user experience.
-- **Platform**: Currently available for iPhone, with Android support coming soon.
+- **Platform**: Currently available for iPhone and Android support.
 - **Exchange Rates**: Real-time and daily updated exchange rates are fetched to provide accurate currency conversions.
 - **Google Registration**: Users can easily register through their Google account.
 - **Server Communication**: The app communicates with a server for sending images to the detection model and receiving classification results, as well as interacting with a database for user data.

 ## Server & Database

-- **Database**: Stores user information and will soon include past images for each user.
+- **Database**: SQLite Db.
+Stores user information and image history.
+Local cache is also used for logs and fetched data.
 - **Detection Model**: The server runs the detection and classification model.
 - **Communication**: The app seamlessly communicates with the server for image processing and data storage.